Horse Blanketing Guide

 During the colder months, when you may appreciate quick access to your horse’s blankets, you can store blankets with blanket racks, which can hold several blankets at once, keeping tack rooms tidy and fluff-free.
 Or, you can look into individual solutions for blanket storage, such as a horse blanket wall rack to hang on your horse’s stall door or a blanket storage bag.

 After your horse’s blankets have protected them from the rain, snow and the muck of cold weather, it’s time for a good cleaning.
-You can either opt to clean blankets yourself, or, you can send them to a blanket laundry service.
+You can either opt for cleaning horse blankets yourself, or, you can send them to a blanket laundry service.

-Cleaning your horse’s blanket may be easier than you think!
+Cleaning horse blankets may be easier than you think!
 Just follow these steps.

 |1.
 Pre-wash||Use stiff brush to remove excess horse hair, mud and dirt.
 Hose off blanket, and hang to dry.|